Sinhika/SimpleOres2/README.md

 * fix copper buckets vis-a-vis fluids.
 When I make sense out of fluid containers.
 * added SimpleOres items to villager, trader trade menus.
 * Implement graphical configuration from the menu...when Forge re-implements it.
+* add random chance for injected loot, instead of 100% guaranteed.

 License